 The OUR also offers Undergraduate Travel Awards to enable undergraduates to present their work at professional meetings.

 The Carolina Research Scholar Program (CRSP) is a program that provides a framework for undergraduate research at UNC-Chapel Hill.
-Requirements include the completion of one multidisciplinary course, two research-intensive courses, and a presentation of research.
 The program is open to all undergraduates.
 Successful completion of the program culminates in transcript designation as a “Carolina Research Scholar.”

 Additionally, there are many publishing opportunities at Carolina and beyond.
 This page includes peer-reviewed research journals accepting undergraduate research submissions.